 Brewing & Taste of Milk Kefir and Water Kefir

-Depending on the “grains,” there are two types of kefir drinks, Milk kefir, and Water Kefir.
+Depending on the “grains,” there are two types of basic kefir drinks, the Milk kefir, and Water Kefir.

 Milk kefir has a similar taste to yogurt (strong sour based on fermentation time) and has a creamy tart flavor, and confers health benefits by improving digestion and gut health.
-Lactose intolerant individuals can enjoy this drink, as the the Lactose is completely broken or fermented into lactic acid which is easily digestible.
-Water kefir is similar but devoid of casein.
+Even Lactose intolerant individuals can also enjoy this drink, as the the Lactose is completely broken or fermented into lactic acid which is easily digestible.
+Water kefir is similar but devoid of casein or lactose.

-Milk Kefir is cultured by introducing the milk kefir grains into dairy milk, albeit, goat’s milk and coconut milk will also do.
+Milk Kefir is cultured by introducing the milk kefir grains into dairy milk, and coconut milk will also do.

-These bacteria and yeast present in the grains will then metabolize the sugars present (either Lactose in dairy milk or Sucrose in sugar water), fermenting it, introducing beneficial microorganisms, B-complex vitamins, and food enzymes.
+The bacteria and yeast present in both the grains metabolize the sugars present (either Lactose in dairy milk or Sucrose in sugar water), fermenting it, introducing beneficial microorganisms, B-complex vitamins, and food enzymes.
 The resulting drink is a probiotic blend of nutrients and natural sugars, a natural fizzy drink that improves gut health and aids in digestion.
 Both are a cultured, and fermented beverage high in nutrients and probiotics, albeit they have different bacterial strains.
 Both the milk kefir and water kefir has vital strains of good bacteria.

-The fermentation time of milk kefir is between 1-4 days while that of water kefir is 1-4 days based on the temperature and weather condition.
+The fermentation time of milk kefir is between 1-2 days while that of water kefir is 1-4 days based on the temperature and weather condition.
 Warmer the climate, quicker the fermentation.

 Probiotic Benefits of Milk Kefir and Water Kefir